IndexCoop/index-coop-smart-contracts/README.md

 ### Run Contract Tests

-`yarn test` to run compiled contracts
+`yarn test` to run compiled contracts (executes on network localhost, you need to have `yarn chain` running)

 OR `yarn test:clean` if contract typings need to be updated